-White, male gumshoes need not apply: Inside USA’s ‘Briarpatch’ and its refreshing take on noir
+White male gumshoes need not apply: Inside USA’s ‘Briarpatch’ and its refreshing take on noir

 But as a former Grantland TV critic and current cohost of the pop-culture podcast The Watch, Greenwald had a unique perspective going into creating Briarpatch.
 He was coming from a place of analyzing TV shows and how they’re received by audiences, and he knew that although Thomas’s novel had a “solid and interesting spine,” he would have to “put different muscle and sinew and blood on top of it” to make it work today.

-“I was really curious what would happen if you brought, not just this book, but noir into the modern age, sort of kicking and screaming into the light, and take the stories that were generally reserved for white, male gumshoes in dark bars and let a woman of color do the same investigation,” Greenwald says of Rosario Dawson, who replaces Benjamin Dill as Allegra Dill in the show.
+“I was really curious what would happen if you brought, not just this book, but noir into the modern age, sort of kicking and screaming into the light, and take the stories that were generally reserved for white male gumshoes in dark bars and let a woman of color do the same investigation,” Greenwald says of Rosario Dawson, who replaces Benjamin Dill as Allegra Dill in the show.

 However, when Greenwald was writing Briarpatch back in 2016, he had an epiphany of sorts that forced him to challenge his own way of thinking within the new conceit he created for the show.